 - Click Apply to save the new setting.

 - Restart Windows 10 after editing the Preload key.

-You’ll need to have admin user rights to edit the Preload key as outline above.
-Also, note that you might not be able to add new keyboard layouts until you restore full control for the System account.
+You’ll need admin user rights to edit the Preload key as outlined above.
+Also, note that you might be unable to add new keyboard layouts until you restore complete control of the System account.

 Those are some of the resolutions users have confirmed to work.
-So, give them a try whenever you can’t remove a keyboard language layout.
+So, try them whenever you can’t remove a keyboard language layout.

 Moreover, you can easily add keyboard layouts on Windows 10.
-Just follow the amazing tips and tricks included in our guide in that regard.
+Just follow the fantastic tips and tricks included in our guide in that regard.

 Let us know in the comments area below which one worked for you.
-Moreover, if you happen to know other solutions, don’t keep them all to yourself.
+Moreover, if you know other solutions, don’t keep them all to yourself.